SHORT NOTES ON THE SO-CALLED HERRINGBONE PATTERN

 RAWHIDE AND LEATHER BRAIDING

-(a must have book even if the drawings are
+(a must have book even if the drawings are not always that easy to

 follow) writing at a time when there was no real interest in